Vol. 5, Issue 3, Part A (2020)

 How to cite this article:

-Madan Mani Sapkota, Utsav Lamichhane and Krishna Raj Pandey.
+Madan Mani Sapkota, Utsav Lamichhane, Krishna Raj Pandey.
 Prevelance and associated risk factor of escherichia coli from the cases of poultry at regional veterinary laboratory (RVL) Surkhet, Nepal.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2020; 5(3): 07-13.
+Int J Vet Sci Anim Husbandry 2020;5(3):07-13.